MiSTer-devel/PSX_MiSTer/README.md

 MDEC   : 90%
 - timing slightly too fast (4996/5376)
-- writing to MDECControl -> reset
+- writing to MDECControl -> should reset

 CD     : 30%
+- single track only
+- region only EU
+- no audio yet

 SPU    : 5%